 This seminar provides an overview of key theories and themes that form the foundation of contemporary critical design studies.
 Drawing on theories from a broad range of disciplines, it employs close readings of selected texts and works to explore design as a product, a practice, and a mode of social communication.
 Specific topics may vary with the instructor.

-This course introduces students to a range of methodologies and strategies used to conduct research in graphic design.
-Students will be exposed to the relationship that exists between research as a practice-based activity and research as scholarly inquiry and will have the opportunity to engage in the research process through studio work, papers and presentations.
+This course introduces students to a range of user-centred methodologies and strategies for research in design.
+Students will develop research questions, write a literature review and research proposal and will have the opportunity to engage in the research process through discussion of readings, assigned projects, papers and presentations.
 Selected readings may vary with instructor but will support the aims of the course.

 MDes Elective Courses